Pulled pork is an American household favorite. Great for sandwiches or comfort dishes. This recipe is perfect for a drum smoker or outdoor grill.

-- Lightly coat all sides of the pork shoulder with olive oil, followed by a liberal dusting of the Beef & Game Pit Rub.
+Lightly coat all sides of the pork shoulder with olive oil, followed by a liberal dusting off the Beef & Game Pit Rub.

-- Remove the rods from the PBC, install the grill grate, and put the wrapped roast on the grate with the sealed/crimp of the foil facing up.
+Remove the rods from the Pit Barrel®, install the grill grate, and put the wrapped roast on the grate with the sealed/crimp of the foil facing up.

-- Re-insert the PBC rods (to control the ventilation), secure the lid, and continue cooking the pork until it reaches an internal temperature of 195º (shown using the ThermoWorks Thermapen®), about 1-2 hours.
+Re-insert the Pit Barrel® rods (to control the ventilation), secure the lid, and continue cooking the pork, for about 1-2 hours.
+Until it reaches an internal temperature of 195º (shown using the ThermoWorks Thermapen®)